flatironinstitute/SlurmUtil/README.md

-# Flatiron Monitoring and Alarming Utilities
+# Flatiron Scientific Computing Monitoring and Alarming Utilities

 The front-end web interface provides users with real-time and historical monitoring information.
 The interface is powered by a backend server that collects data from various sources,